hamidra/a2alite/README.md

 const data = new MessageHandler(message).getData();
 ```

-### 📦 ArtifactHandler
+### ArtifactHandler

-use `ArtifactHandler` to create artifacts or parse artifact parts.
+Use `ArtifactHandler` to create artifacts or parse artifact parts.

 ```ts
 // create artifact